Mixture of Directed Graphical Models for Discrete Spatial Random Fields: Hidden Discrete-Valued Spatial Dependence

+We now present the MRF prior to which we will compare our new MDGM framework.
 As stated in the introduction, MRFs are popular because of the intuitive representation of the probability distribution through the NUG.
-In particular, undirected graphs satisfy the local Markov property which states that a vertex, $i$, is independent of all other vertices given its neighbors (See Appendix~\ref{ap:ci} for a more thorough discussion).
-The Markov blanket of a vertex $i$ is the set of neighbor vertices and as such the full conditionals $p(z_i|\z_{-i},\xibf)$ from an MRF specification reduce to $p(z_i|\z_{\partial(i)},\xibf)$.
+In particular, undirected graphs satisfy the local Markov property which states that a vertex, $i$, is independent of all other vertices given its neighbors.
+(See Appendix~\ref{ap:ci} for a more thorough discussion.)
+From the local Markov property, the full conditionals, $p(z_i|\z_{-i},\xibf)$, from an MRF specification reduce to $p(z_i|\z_{\partial(i)},\xibf)$.
 While an MRF is defined as a probability distribution whose conditional distributions define a NUG \citep[pg.
-415]{cressie1993}, we can, in actuality, start with a collection of full conditional distributions consistent with a NUG, $p(z_i|\z_{\partial(i)},\xibf)$, and obtain the corresponding MRF, which we are guaranteed is a valid joint probability distribution by the Hammersley-Clifford theorem (an extended proof given by \citet{besag1974})
+415]{cressie1993}, we can, in actuality, start with a collection of full conditional distributions consistent with a NUG, $p(z_i|\z_{\partial(i)},\xibf)$, and obtain the corresponding MRF, which we are guaranteed is a valid joint probability distribution by the Hammersley-Clifford Theorem, for which an extended proof given by \citet{besag1974}.

 The result depends on the notion of a clique.
 Any single node or set of vertices which are all mutually neighbors are defined to be a clique.
 Let $C=\{c_1,\dots,c_k\}$ be the set of all cliques in the graph, $\N$.
-From the Hammersley-Clifford Theorem, if the probability distribution of a MRF, $p(\z|\xibf)$ for $\z\in\Zcal$, with respect to graph $\N$ and cliques $C$, satisfies $p(\z|\xibf)>0$ for all $\z\in\Zcal$, then we can write
+From the Hammersley-Clifford Theorem, if the probability distribution of an MRF, $p(\z|\xibf)$ for $\z\in\Zcal$, with respect to graph $\N$ and cliques $C$, satisfies $p(\z|\xibf)>0$ for all $\z\in\Zcal$, then we can write

-Here $\psi_c(\z_c|\xibf_c)$ are arbitrarily chosen, nonnegative and finite functions parameterized by $\xibf=\{\xibf_c:c\in C\}$ and the partition function,
+Here $\psi_c(\z_c|\xibf_c)$ are arbitrarily chosen, nonnegative, and finite functions parameterized by $\xibf=\{\xibf_c:c\in C\}$ and the partition function,

 as named in statistical mechanics, ensures the probability distribution of $\z$ sums to one.
 The power of this theorem comes in that we can specify a small number of nonnegative $\psi$ functions for the cliques of the graph that imply full conditional distributions or, as noted above, verify that our specified full conditionals can be derived from Equation~\ref{eq:hc_thm} \citep[pg.
 195]{rue_held2010}.